 The global look of this plugin is thin and well designed, and several Themes for different moods can be chosen from the Setting button near the Save button.

-This is looking like a futurist synthesizer for any of the applied theme, and you’ll find Klingon language in settings to get it even more unique!
+This is looking like a futurist synthesizer for any of the applied themes, and you’ll find Klingon language in settings to get it even more unique!

 About the waves you can combine and create on the 3 oscillators, it’s fantastic because these waves can be precisely chosen and edited in a big variety of settings on each ramp: ramp up then ramp down, this 2 times giving 4 clickables zones around the central circle to navigate between parts of the wave.